fishcus/KAP-manual/en/security/cell.en.md

 ## (v2.4.6 or earlier) Cell Level Security

 Cell Level Security helps administrator guarantee the data security on cell level, which is achieved by configuring access control file.
-The examples mentioned in this text are based on KAP's Sample.
+The examples mentioned in this text are based on Kyligence Enterprise's Sample.

 #### Configurations